 Key takeaways

-- Only parallel agent app with issue tracker integration (Linear, Jira, GitHub Issues) — bridges task management and agent orchestration
+- Broadest issue tracker integration in the category (Linear, Jira, GitHub Issues, Trello, Monday.com, Plane) — bridges task management and agent orchestration

 FAQ